nicfv/npm/packages/psychart/README.md

 ## Troubleshooting

 If you are experiencing errors in creating the pump curve initially, note that the pump curve must must cross the x-axis at a single point; and the pump and system curves must also cross at a single point to determine the operating point.
-These curves are typically quadratic with the pump curve as `h(q) = A - Bq^2` and the system curve as `h(q) = A + Bq^2`.
-For states "above" the pump curve, the estimated speed is 100% of the maximum speed provided in the pump options.
+These curves are typically quadratic; see the Pumpchart example for more details.
+For states that land "above" the pump curve, the estimated speed is equal to the maximum speed provided in the pump options.